The Science Behind Music’s Impact on Learning

 At a recent American Psychological Association Convention, neuroscientist Nina Kraus, presented some of the strongest research to-date proving how music changes the brains of children.

-Kraus shared her research findings that indicate learning to play a musical instrument or to sing helps children strengthen their reading and language skills by improving the way their nervous systems process sounds in a busy environment, such as a classroom.
+Kraus shared her research findings that indicate learning to play a musical instrument or to sing helps children strengthen their reading and language skills by improving the way their nervous systems processes sounds in a busy environment, such as a classroom.
 The boost to the neural function can lead to improved memory and longer attention spans, which help children focus better in school and improve communication skills.